LeilaMansouri07/Event-Management-System/README.md

 # Event-Managment-System
 # 🎭 Amphi Scheduler

 This project is a simple program for managing **amphitheater reservations**.
-It is built with **Spring Boot** in a beginner-friendly way, designed for practice.
+It is built with **Spring Boot** in a beginner-friendly way.

 ---